-The language which they speak in Seville is Andalusian Spanish.
+The language they speak in Seville is Andalusian Spanish.
 The language differs from the Castilian Spanish spoken all over Spain.
-Some words which that you might hear in Seville are miarma which means “my soul”, arfavo translates to “please do me a favor”, and canelita en rama which means “this is perfect”.
+Some words that you might hear in Seville are miarma which means “my soul”, arfavo translates to “please do me a favor”, and canelita en rama which means “this is perfect”.

 Yes, Uber is available in Seville.
 An alternative to Uber is Cabify and the local taxi service which have good vehicles and generally nice drivers.

 Yes, you would need cash in Seville for smaller transactions at coffee shops and tapas restaurants.
 Most larger restaurants would accept cards and the contactless card options are safe.
-When using the credit card machine, make sure you are paying in Euros.
+When using the credit card machine, make sure you are paying Euros.

 A safer option would be to always carry cards and cash with you.
 You can use your debit card to withdraw at the automated teller machines.
 All you need to do is ensure your debit and credit cards allow international expenses.